 The current framework procedure was implemented through Amendment 18 to the FMP.
 Preferred Alternative 2 would allow changes to management measures under the standard documentation process of the open framework procedure, including AMs.
 A section outlining each Council's responsibilities was in the previous CMP framework, but was inadvertently omitted when the new framework was developed in Amendment 18.
 Preferred Alternative 4 would reinstate that language, in addition to expanding the responsibilities to include those for Spanish mackerel and cobia.
 Preferred Alternative 5 would fix language in the framework that refers to the Socioeconomic Panel, which no longer exists under that name.
-A combination of Preferred Alternatives 2, 4, and 5 offers the greatest efficiency and effectiveness of management change and indirect benefit to the biological environment.
+A combination of Preferred Alternatives 2, 4, and 5 offers the greatest efficiency and effectiveness of management change and indirect benefit to the biological environment, by allowing timelier implementation of management measures.

-In Amendment 18 to the FMP, the Councils established the allowable biological catch for the separate migratory groups of cobia using the Council boundary in Monroe County.
+In Amendment 18 to the FMP, the Councils established the acceptable biological catch for the separate migratory groups of cobia using the Councils' boundary in Monroe County.
 However, the determination in the most recent stock assessment was that the biological boundary should be at the Florida/Georgia line.
 To adjust for this difference between the Councils' jurisdictional areas and the areas used by the stock assessment, Preferred Alternative 3, Option d assigns the portion of the Gulf migratory group ACL attributable to the east coast of Florida and Atlantic side of the Florida Keys (i.e., the area within the South Atlantic Council's jurisdiction) to the South Atlantic Council.
-Modifying the ACL or annual catch target (ACT) potentially would have an impact on the biological environment if harvest changes from current levels, and AMs are triggered if the ACL or ACT is met or exceeded.
+Creating zone-specific ACLs or annual catch targets (ACTs) potentially would have an impact on landings if harvest changes from current levels and AMs are triggered, because AMs could be more precisely applied to the area where landings have increased.
 The magnitude of the effects is expected to be proportional to the severity of the constraint imposed on fishery participants and the nature of corrective measures implemented in response to overages, if they occur.